DigitalPublishingToolkit/CriticalMemeReader/md/book.md

 the DeSForM 2019 conference organized by the MIT Design Lab.

 Both Aarushi and Ajtesh are a part of the Critters' Collective.

+**Luther Blisset**

+Luther Blisset is the pseudonym of one of the most notorious meme researchers out there.

 **Grant Bolmer**